*** Research Prototype ***

 Notice the sensations in your ears, and hear the sounds around you.

-Notice that, if you bring to mind your story about a difficult situation in your most significant relationship, you can feel how the discomfort of that situation tends to pull your focus up into internal storytelling, away from felt-sense awareness.
-Your mind starts talking to you or puts you in an imagined conversation with your partner (presumably to practice and see how you think you might feel if you said those things).
+Now notice that, if you bring to mind a difficult situation in your most significant relationship, you might feel how the discomfort of that situation tends to pull your focus onto internal storytelling, away from felt-sense awareness.
+Your mind starts talking to you, or it puts you in an imagined conversation with your partner (presumably to practice things to say and to see how you might feel after you said those things).

 Now, with your intention, direct your focus again to the pace and depth of your breathing.

-Can you feel the tug for attention on "your story"?
+Can you feel the tug for attention onto "your story"?

-As you hold your attention on your breathing, can you feel a grounded reality of the felt-sense sensations in your body?
+As you rest your attention again on your breathing, can you feel a grounded reality of the felt-sense sensations in your body?

 Which feels like a stronger tug?

 Self-awareness is being able to identify how you feel and what you want.
-When you're in your self-awareness, not resisting the complexity of sensations and undistracted by subvocal storytelling, you are more "present".
-You are more able to listen to your partner and to be with them in their experience without value judgments about it -- that is, internal vocalizations that categorize their experience as "good" or "bad".
-We've provided a tool to help you know how you feel and what you want in your current situation -- not by the usual fill-in-the-blank approach, but by a multiple-choice approach.
+When you're in your self-awareness, letting your mind be just as it already is, you're more "present".
+Your mind is less "noisy".
+You're more able to listen to your conversation partner and to be with them in their experience without value judgments about it — that is, internal vocalizations that categorize their experience as "good" or "bad".
+We've provided a tool to help you know how you feel and what you want in your current situation — not by the usual fill-in-the-blank approach, but by a multiple-choice approach.

 For assistance in knowing how you feel in your current situation, go here